comit-network/RFCs/RFC-002-SWAP.md

 ### Purpose

-For Alice to request Bob to proceed with an atomic swap.
+A message for requesting an atomic swap between two assets.
 This message contains all the information that Alice needs to provide for both parties to proceed with the swap.

 ### Definition